|Position:||Director of Basketball Operations|

 Leonard’s 1994-95 CBU team topped the nation in all classifications in free throw shooting percentage.

-With the Tigers of LSU winning 20 games a season ago, Leonard has been involved with college teams that have won 20 or more games nine times.
+Leonard has been involved with college teams that have won 20 or more games nine times.

 He also served as assistant athletic director at CBU where he gained valuable experience in the administrative side of running an athletic program, including working in promotions, fund-raising and with the compliance rules as set down by the NCAA.
 For his coaching and playing career at Christian Brothers University, he was elected to the CBU Athletic Hall of Fame in 2015.